10 Different Types of Sharks and What Makes Each So Special

-Dating to over 300 million years ago, sharks are a prehistoric creature that are still a critical part of marine ecosystems today.
-While they have gotten a bad rap over time, for the most part, they are not threatening to humans.
-In reality, we are a much greater threat to them.
+Dating to over 450 million years ago, sharks are a prehistoric creature that are still a critical part of marine ecosystems today.
+While they’ve gotten a bad rap over time, for the most part, they’re not threatening to humans.
+In reality, we’re a much greater threat to them.

 Human interactions with sharks have led to the deaths of approximately 100 million sharks each year, which has caused a dramatic decline in many shark populations.
 Caught as bycatch, captured for finning, and affected by commercial boat noise, pollution, and climate change, sharks are constantly under attack.
 It’s up to us to make a change and to show that we care.

 That starts with education.
 Here, we’re looking at different types of sharks and what makes each unique.
 There are too many different kinds of sharks to list them all out here, but even learning about some of them can shed some light on these magnificent creatures and their need for conservation.

 Different types of sharks have fascinated us for ages, ranging from the tiny dwarf lantern shark to the vast whale shark.
 Over 500 distinct types of shark populate our oceans, each playing a unique role in marine ecosystems.